A rainforest tree growing to 30 m tall at the eastern coastal parts of Australia.

 The freshly broken twigs emit an odour like that of sarsaparilla

-Leaves are opposite, simple, entire wavy margins, smooth, lanceolate, pointed, gradually tapering to the base, to 15cm long and to 4 cm wide; shiny green above, bluish grey below.
+Cinnamomum spp. can have simple and opposite oir alternate leaves.
+In this species, leaves are opposite, entire wavy margins, smooth, lanceolate, pointed, gradually tapering to the base, to 15 cm long and to 4 cm wide; shiny green above, bluish grey below.

-Flowers appear from October to November.
-Cream, fragrant, in panicles at the ends of branchlets or in the forks of leaves near the ends of the branchlets.
-The panicles can be to 15 cm long and 7 cm wide, with flowers about 6 mm across.
+Cinnamomum can produce flowers that are unusually 3-merous with 6 (or sometimes 4) perianth parts in 2 whorls or sometimes 9 perianth parts in 3 whorls.
+In this species, flowers appear from October to November; cream in colour and fragrant, in panicles at the ends of branchlets or in the forks of leaves near the ends of the branchlets; to 15 cm long and 7 cm wide, with each flower about 6 mm across.

 The fruit is a drupe (a peach, plum, olive-type fruit), blue-black or black in colour, oval shaped and shiny and aromatic.
 Fruit ripens from February to April.